SHEscher/research-project/research-project-comprehensive/{{cookiecutter.project_slug}}/code/README.md

 or mirrored to a remote repository can be listed in: `./code/configs/private_config.toml`

 Both files will be read out by the script in `./code/{{ cookiecutter.project_slug }}/configs.py`.
-Keep both config toml files and the script in the places, where they are.
+Keep both config toml files and the script in the places where they are.

 To use your configs in your python scripts, do the following: